How to Educate Your Teen About "S e x"

 ==> My Out-of-Control Teen: Help for Parents

-Mark Hutten, M.A. - Counseling Psychologist
+Mark Hutten, M.A. - Master's in Counseling Psychology

 The problem is that most parents of strong-willed, out of control children and teenagers have tried very hard to regain control -- but with little or no success.
 And it seems the harder the parent tries, the more the child "acts-out."